Special expenses and exceptional costs

 - Costs of tax advice (but only in exceptional circumstances, as costs of tax advice should normally be deducted as business expenses or occupational expenses)

 Deductions of losses also count as special expenses.

 Donations, church contributions and contributions to voluntary additional insurance or the subsequent purchase of additional insurance periods must, from 2017, be notified electronically to the tax office by the receiving institution (as with payslips) and are then automatically included in the assessment.
-Detailed information on the topic of ‘Deduction of donations (NEW)’ can also be found at oesterreich.gv.at.
+Detailed information on the topic of ‘Taxation of associations and deductibility of donations’ can also be found at oesterreich.gv.at.

 Exceptional costs (Sections 34 and 35 EStG) include, for example, costs of disabilities, sickness or external vocational training of children.
 In certain cases (e.g. costs of sickness, although not expenditure due to disability), the costs must exceed an income-related patient’s contribution to have an effect on taxation.

 Sections 4a, 18, 34 and 35 of the Einkommensteuergesetz (EStG)